DanielGoldfarb/pydjlx/README.md

 # [PyData Tel Aviv JupyterLab Extension Tutorial](https://telaviv2023.pydata.org/cfp/talk/3JNZUQ/)

 ## [The slides can be found by clicking here.](https://github.com/DanielGoldfarb/pydjlx/blob/main/Slides.pdf)
-### Note that GitHub only displays a few slides a few slides at a time, so I suggest that after clicking the above link, then click the download button on the right side of that page to download the whole slide deck.
+### Note that GitHub only displays a few slides at a time, so I suggest that after clicking the above link, then click the download button on the right side of that page to download the whole slide deck.

 ---
 ---